bcmi/PHDNet-Painterly-Image-Harmonization/README.md

 **Our PHDNet is the first feed-forward painterly image harmonization method with released code.**

+When the background has dense textures or abstract style, our [PHDiffusion](https://github.com/bcmi/PHDiffusion-Painterly-Image-Harmonization) can achieve better performance.

+Sometimes setting the background style as the target style is not reasonable, this problem has been solved in our [ArtoPIH](https://github.com/bcmi/ArtoPIH-Painterly-Image-Harmonization).

 ## Datesets
 Paniterly image harmonization requires two types of images: photographic image and painterly image.
 We cut a certain object from a photographic image by the corresponding instance mask, and then paste it onto a painterly image, generating a composite image.
 ### Photographic image